What is meningitis?

 In some situations, anticonvulsants are used to prevent or treat seizures (a possible side effect of inflammation of the brain).
 Sometimes corticosteroids are administered to reduce brain swelling and inflammation.
 Sedatives may be needed for irritability or restlessness.

-How is meningitis transmitted?
+How does meningitis spread?

 Meningitis is transmitted to people by many methods.
 Both bacterial and viral meningitis are spread person to person similarly.
 Person-to-person spread can happen with direct and indirect contact between individuals (coughing up droplets, contact with the feces, sneezing, saliva, kissing, or eating contaminated food).
 Indirect spread by using the same utensils, cups, and other items used by an infected individual can also spread the disease to others.
 Some fungal infections are transmitted by airborne dust particles.
 In addition, other types of meningitis can be transferred to humans by vectors such as mosquitoes (for example, West Nile virus) or ticks (Lyme disease).